 Extended Car Warranty companies are quickly earning a reputation as one of the most irritating industries in America due to their annoying business practice of phoning us to solicit business.
 The pitch usually goes something like, “We are contacting you because your vehicle warranty will soon expire and want you to know you can extend your coverage.”

 These calls are annoying to those of us who receive them.
 While driving.
 While at work.
 During your child’s piano recital.
 While hospitalized.
 And they also drive us nuts because they call our aging parents or young adult children who then call us and ask what they should do.

-As a Car Talk contributor, I’ve written a number of stories about the best and worst extended car warranty companies.
+As a Car Talk staff writer, I’ve written a number of stories about the best extended warranty companies and worst extended car warranty companies out there.
 It’s with mixed feelings that I do so, because I despise the robocalls and other types of despicable marketing practices some of these companies employ.
 I was robocalled by just such a company today.
 While writing this story.

 The good news is there is hope.
 Car Talk researchers have looked into how to deal with the problem of extended vehicle warranty company calls.
 What we learned is that you can reduce the number of calls you get, manage and screen those you do get, and get help if you were pressured into a contract.

 Please note that the telephone is not the only way you’re going to be pitched for these extended warranties.
 They’ll use the phone, mail, email, targeted Facebook ads, Morse Code, smoke signals, semaphore, sky writing, and any and every means possible to separate you from your money.